 Made in the Middle

-Made in the Middle 2025 touring exhibition will launch at Leicester Gallery on 25 January 2025.
+Made in the Middle touring exhibition will be at Hub, Sleaford from 5 April – 6 July 2025.

 The exhibition draws together 37 artists whose work highlights the innovative contemporary crafts being made in the Midlands today.
 The artists represent the region’s vibrant and diverse creative community and include both emerging talents and established names.